olle-johannesson/anonymised-soap-logs/README.md

 ## Features

 - **Extract**: scans logs for `<soapenv:Envelope>` blocks and pretty-prints the inner `<soapenv:Body>` XML.
-    - Optional namespace filter: only output bodies containing the given namespace, or omit the filter to extract all bodies.
+    - Optional namespace filter: only output envelopes containing the given namespace, or omit the filter to extract all envelopes.
+    - `-b/--body-only` flag: extract only the `<soapenv:Body>` content instead of the full Envelope.
 - **Anonymize**: replaces PII leaf fields (names, addresses, dates, etc.) with consistent, realistic fake data (German locale) via [Faker](https://faker.readthedocs.io/).
 - **Piped or standalone**: two scripts (`extract_soap_bodies.py`, `anonymize_fragments.py`) that you can chain on the command line or run independently.
 - **Dockerized**: single `soaptool` image, no local Python or dependencies required.